 If you’re after a fitness tracker with all the smartwatch basics, look no further than the Fitbit Charge 4.

 With the launch of the Charge 4, Fitbit rolled out new content to Fitbit Premium.
-I just published a full review of the service so I won’t get into the details, but you can read all about the new partnerships and games here.
+I published a full review of the service, so I won’t get into the details, but you can read all about the new partnerships and games here.

 Value and the competition

-The Fitbit Charge 4 is usually available on Amazon, Fitbit.com, and a variety of other retailers for $149.95 in Black and Rosewood, but it’s on sale now for $130.
-The special edition model costs $20 more and gets you the really nice woven strap featured in this review.
-This year, there are no functional differences between the special edition and standard models.
+The Fitbit Charge 4 is usually available on Amazon, Fitbit.com, and various other retailers for $130 in Black and Rosewood.
+The special edition model costs ~$20 more and gets you the really nice woven strap featured in this review.
+There are no functional differences between the special edition and standard models.

 Fitbit has barely any competition in the high-end fitness tracker market.
 That’s no exaggeration.
 Garmin has all but given up on the fitness band form factor.
-The only potential rivals out there are the Huawei Band 4 Pro, Xiaomi Mi Band 5, and Samsung Galaxy Fit.
-However, the latter two devices don’t have built-in GPS, and you’re sacrificing on software if you buy from any of those companies.
-Access to the Fitbit app alone is reason enough to spend the extra cash on the Charge 4 in my opinion.
-Mi Fit and Samsung Health apps are decent, but nowhere near as polished or versatile as the Fitbit app.
+The only potential rivals out there are the Huawei Band 6, Xiaomi Mi Band 6, and Amazfit Band 5.
+However, none of those devices have built-in GPS, and you’re sacrificing on software if you buy from any of those companies.
+Access to the Fitbit app alone is reason enough to spend the extra cash on the Charge 4, in my opinion.
+The Xiaomi Wear and Huawei Health are decent but nowhere near as polished or versatile as the Fitbit app.

-Seeing as how the Charge 4 is lacking in app compatibility compared to other wearables (that small OLED screen won’t be for everybody), you might also want to consider a smartwatch made for fitness.
-I’d recommend either the Fitbit Versa 3 ($200) or the Garmin Venu ($300) if you can find it at a discount.
+Seeing how the Charge 4 lacks app compatibility compared to other wearables (that small OLED screen won’t be for everybody), you might also want to consider a smartwatch made for fitness.
+I’d recommend either the Fitbit Versa 3 ($230) or the Garmin Venu 2 ($400) if you can find them at a discount.

 Fitbit Charge 4 review: The verdict